 In the anime of Princess Lover, Charlotte's fiancé is tossed in at the halfway point of the story, and then rather promptly shot in the back (making him a literal Disposable Fiancé).
 Turns out it wasn't a killing shot, and he escapes to become the Derailing Love Interest.

-Kanae from Shoujo Kakumei Utena.
+Kanae from Revolutionary Girl Utena.
 Either a bizarre deconstruction of the trope, or a hilarious parody, depending on how you watch the show.
 She ends up reduced to a completely vegetative state by Akio, serving only to keep him officially in power in her daddy's academy.
 And it's very debatable whether Akio even needs her for that, making his actions seem creepy at best and inhumanly cruel at worst.

-And, on that note, You've Got Mail, although in that movie they were merely Disposable Roommates Who Are In Long Term Relationships With The Leads.
+You've Got Mail, although in that movie they were merely Disposable Roommates Who Are In Long Term Relationships With The Leads.
 But that doesn't roll off the tongue nearly as easily, does it?

 They also filled the roles of being perfectly compatible with the two mains as they perceived themselves and were perceived at the beginning of the film, as they both start to grow and are shaped by the events of the film, they realize they are only compatible with their starting partner on superficial levels but are perfect for each other on deeper levels (even if they are superficially disagreeable with each other).
 All in all, done better here than most other times, since the audience is perfectly aware that the disposable female is a horrible person and the disposable male leaves amicably as they both realize they aren't really in love with each other at about the same time.